As Ukraine moves on rebel stronghold, residents live with sound of shelling

 Poroshenko ordered the resumption of operations by government forces soon after his May 25 election to quell the rebellion in the region, where people were largely unable or unwilling to vote in the poll.

-Instead, thousands in the east voted in a makeshift referendum on self-rule organized by rebels, some of whom appealed to Moscow to annex the region as it has Crimea.
+Instead, thousands in the east voted in a makeshift referendum on self-rule organised by rebels, some of whom appealed to Moscow to annex the region as it has Crimea.

 Although few of them are locals, the armed militia men are viewed benevolently by many residents who are opposed to the government that came to power after President Viktor Yanukovich was toppled in February after mass protests in Kiev.